alexwoolford/public-company-graph/docs/money_queries.md

 **How it works**:
 1. Creates a Technology-Technology graph where technologies are connected if they co-occur on domains
 2. For each technology, runs Personalized PageRank starting from that technology
+   - PageRank spreads "similarity" through the graph: technologies that co-occur with the target are similar, and technologies that co-occur with those are also similar (2-3 hops away)
 3. Finds domains that use similar technologies (but not the target technology)
 4. Ranks domains by their likelihood to adopt the target technology
 5. Stores top 50 predictions as `LIKELY_TO_ADOPT` relationships

+**Why Personalized PageRank?** Unlike simple counting, PPR captures indirect relationships.
+A domain using "WooCommerce" (similar to Shopify) and "Stripe" (often used with WooCommerce) is identified as a likely Shopify adopter, even though it doesn't directly use Shopify-compatible technologies.

 **Business Value**:
 - **Sales targeting**: "Which companies should we target for our product?"